| This is the 78th story of Our Life Logs |

 This is the story of Maya Hatch

 Maya was born in San Francisco, California, and grew up in Egypt, Brazil, and then back in the United States.
-Her favorite food is Brazilian.
 She recently got her Master’s Degree in Luxury Brand Management and currently resides and works in Paris.
-Her next vacation destination is Greece.
 Growing up ashamed of being a mixed-race kid as well as having various cultural backgrounds, she has learned to accept that what makes her different is what makes her special.
+Maya’s favorite food is Brazilian, and her next vacation destination is Greece.

 This story first touched our hearts on April 17, 2018.